Find out about surgery to increase breast size, as well as the risks, benefits, possible complications and follow-up care.

 For some women, breast augmentation is a way to feel more confident.
 For others, it's part of rebuilding the breast for various conditions.

 If you're considering breast augmentation, talk to a plastic surgeon.
 Make sure you understand what surgery involves, including possible risks, complications and follow-up care.

 Breast augmentation might help you:

-Discuss your goals with your surgeon so that you can be realistic about what breast augmentation can do for you.
+Discuss your goals with your plastic surgeon so that you can be realistic about what breast augmentation can do for you.

 Breast augmentation poses various risks, including:

-Correcting these complications might require more surgery, either to remove or replace the implants.
+Correcting these complications might require more surgery, to either remove or replace the implants.